NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 > ______________________________________________________________________
 ```

-We can also index specific values using quotes and square brackets `'[ ]'`.
-For example, we can display the reference pressure in the first layer above the surface ( we use `-1` to refer to the last array element per Python convention):
+We can index specific values in arrays by using quotes and square brackets with the variable call (`'var[ ]'`).
+For example, we can display the reference pressure of the first layer above the surface as follows:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average.nc -dump 'pfull[-1]'